dexie/dexie-website/docs/liveQuery().md

     If you really need to call a non-Dexie asynchronous API (such as webCrypto), wrap the returned promise through `Promise.resolve()` or <a href="Dexie/Dexie.waitFor()">Dexie.waitFor()</a> before awaiting it.
   </li>
 </ul>

-# Usage in Svelte and Angular

-[The Svelte Store Contract](https://svelte.dev/docs#Store_contract) is a subset of the [Ecmascript Observable specification draft](https://github.com/tc39/proposal-observable) which makes the return value of liveQuery() a fully valid Svelte Store by itself.
-Unlike React, where we need a the [useLiveQuery() hook](dexie-react-hoos/useLiveQuery()), Svelte apps can consume the plain liveQuery() directly.

-[Angular](https://angular.io/) supports Rx observables natively, and since Rx Observables also are compliant with the [Ecmascript Observable specification](https://github.com/tc39/proposal-observable), angular components also understands the return value from liveQuery() similarily.

-# Usage in React and Vue
-For React apps, we provide a hook, [useLiveQuery()](dexie-react-hoos/useLiveQuery()) that allows components to consume live queries.

-For Vue, we still haven't implemented any specific hook, but the observable returned from liveQuery() can be consumed using [useObservable()](https://vueuse.org/rxjs/useobservable/) from @vueuse/rxjs.

 ## Fine grained observation